Performance data

 the Duke Regional Hospital, US

-1) Rapidly suppresses surgical smoke which provides continuously clear visualisation
+1) Rapidly suppresses surgical smoke which provides continuously clear visualization

 2) Ultravision does not rely on diluting the smoke filled abdomen with new CO2